Song of Contagion: The Show

 Welcoming you to this classic Victorian music hall, a singer evokes the East End of over 150 years ago, cholera is raging unchecked, ”the street remembers”.
 The cause is unknown; wild theories abound.
 Meanwhile Indian voices, accompanied by sitar and tabla, describe an equally virulent epidemic gripping Kolkata, in West Bengal.

 Eventually the River Thames becomes so foetid that a ‘Big Stink’ closes Parliament, and the government is forced to respond.
 The scientist John Snow discovers the disease is water-borne; fresh water and effective drainage are the answer.
-So London’s sewage system – still in operation! – is constructed.
+So, in spite of opposition from the water corporations, London’s sewage system – still in operation! – is constructed.
 No such steps are taken in Kolkata, and millions continue to die from the disease.
 Indian voices rise in a clamour for fresh water, but continue to go unheard.

 However, not all diseases are so simply eradicated, by the provision of civic infrastructure.
 Take, for example, the story of HIV/AIDS…